Dreamworker has known many people in life whose behaviors have caused unnecessary problems and wants to help them.

 Most people dread going to funerals because they are never sure about what to expect or how they should behave.
-If they can find reasons to keep from attending, they use them, but this is the coward’s way out.

 - If someone you know or someone who was important to a person you know passes away, the right thing to do is show up and make the best of the situation.